NitinJSanket/nitinjsanket.github.io.bak/about.md

 </p>
 I'm originally from <a href="/https://goo.gl/ckweVQ">Bengaluru, India</a>.
 Prior to joining UMD, I did my Masters in Robotics at  <a href="https://www.upenn.edu/">University of Pennsylvania</a>.
 At UPenn, I worked in the  <a href="https://www.grasp.upenn.edu/">General Robotics, Automation, Sensing and Perception Laboratory </a> (GRASP) and was advised by <a href="http://www.cis.upenn.edu/~kostas/">Prof. Kostas Daniilidis</a>.
 Before joining UPenn, I did my Bachelors in Electronics and Communication Engineering at <a href="http://www.msrit.edu/">M. S. Ramaiah Institude of Technology</a> where I worked with Prof. K. Manikantan.
 </p>
-In my spare time I love to travel to national parks around the world capturing their beauty through my eyes and my camera, my photoraphy work can be found <a href="zz">here</a>.
+In my spare time I love to travel to national parks around the world capturing their beauty through my camera and my eyes, my photoraphy work can be found <a href="zz">here</a>.
 I also play Dota 2 for the gaming buffs out there.
 </div>